The Ontario Center

-The Ontario Center is a shopping mall in Ontario, Ohio, near the city of Mansfield, Ohio.
-It opened as Richland Mall in 1969.
-The anchor stores are Avita Ontario Hospital and JCPenney.
-There is one vacant anchor store that was once Macy's.
+The Ontario Center, previously Richland Mall until 2024, is a shopping mall in Ontario, Ohio, near the city of Mansfield, Ohio.
+It opened in 1969 with Lazarus, Sears, and O'Neil's as its anchor stores.
+As of 2026, the only traditional retail anchor remaining is JCPenney, and three vacated anchor spaces were converted into new properties by Rural King and the Avita Health System.

 History

 Richland Mall opened in 1969 in the Mansfield suburb of Ontario near US 30.
 It occupied a 64-acre site, with Lazarus, Sears, and O'Neil's (later May Company Ohio, then Kaufmann's) as its anchor stores.
 Jacobs Visconsi Jacobs developed the property, and first announced it in 1966.
-The Lazarus store was their first location outside the Columbus, Ohio market.
+The Lazarus store was its first location outside the Columbus, Ohio market.

 A 1997 expansion added JCPenney and 108,000 square feet of retail space.
 The Lazarus store was re-branded Lazarus-Macy's in 2003, and then just Macy's in 2005.
 Only a year later, Macy's relocated from the former Lazarus to the former Kaufmann's.
 Macy's previous location in the old Lazarus was later repurposed as a haunted house.
 The mall in 2002 was renamed by Westfield Group as Westfield Shoppingtown Richland for a period of time, is once again called Richland Mall following the mall sale by Westfield Group to Centro Watt in 2006.

 In 2012, Brixmor announced that they hired a new manager for this mall: Madison Marquette.
 Brixmor retained as mall owner.

 In October 2013, Avita Health System announced their purchase of the former Lazarus store.
-The 17 acre former store was overhauled into state of the art doctors offices in December 2014.
+The 17-acre former store was overhauled into state of the art doctors offices in December 2014.
 The space was chosen from the convenient location and the sturdy foundation.

 In 2015, a judge ordered a sale of the mall after its then-owners Centro Richland LLC, accumulated $37 million in debts.
 In early March 2017, Avita Health System opened the final stage of their newest additions to the Avita Ontario Hospital including, a 7-bed ICU, a 19-bed inpatient wing, a 16-bed pre/post op area, 4 surgical suites, and a full service cafe/kitchen.
+Avita Ontario Pharmacy opened in the former Sears around this time.